 There is the argument that if you put the side seam exactly at visual optimum as shown on the illustrations then you are trying too hard to hide something and people will again notice.
 I don't necessarily subscribe to this as I did place the seam at what I considered to be aesthetic to me.
 This argument suggests that you bring the seam back to somewhere between optimum (43cm) and halfway (39cm) so that the human brain recognises that the extra 'weight' is fairly represented by a certain amount of 'distortion'.
 Personally I think I'm already doing this when I draw the line on the body so to do it again would just be silly ... but you can make up your own mind by drawing the optimum and the halfway lines on the body and then having a good look as you move around the body.

 Ok so we know we might need to move the side seam backward or forward, but what about sway?
 How does that affect the pattern?
 Sway is two things.
 It's firstly the natural curvature of the spine (which varies from person to person) and secondly it's a result of arching back to carry extra weight (think pregnancy for example).
-Now because the spine is at the back of the body, no matter how much you arch, the length of the back doesn't change significantly ... but the length of the front does.
+Now because the spine is at the back of the body, no matter how much you arch, the length of the back doesn't change significantly (not usually more than 2-3%) ... but the length of the front does.
 If you've made a one piece block according to the instructions you will already accounted for most of this, but it might serve benefit to tweak a little extra length in to the front block at the waist line.
 How much?
 If you consider that this will mostly be required in conjunction with moving the side seam backwards you can kill two birds with one stone.
 By moving the side seam backward we need to make the front waist measurement wider and the back waist measurement smaller.
 When we make it wider the length of the side seam will shorten (until it's square up with the hips at least) ... thus we need to lengthen it a little to make it match the original measurement and hence the back panel.
 It won't be much but it will usually correspond to the extra length needed in the front block ... so I tend to let one dictate the other.
 Furthermore, the narrowing of the back waist measurement will cause a lengthening of the side seam so I chop a bit out of the back block height at the waist line to make it match the original side seam length once again ... the reverse of what we did at the front.
 The result is often a block/pattern which looks peculiar, but a garment which has far less ripples, especially when the person twists.

 Ready to wear designers will ignore almost all of the above because first and foremost they need a garment that has shelf appeal ... one that sits flat by having the front and back panels match with an evenly placed side seam.
 They want you to try on the garment assuming that you'll miss the finer aesthetic details until well after purchase ... and they're right to do so because most people will!
 Custom swimwear designers need to heed the above strictly because although the person won't know why, this will be the most significant difference in the feel and look of the garment as the person moves.
 Don't underestimate it!